milescb/double_quarkonium_production/README.md

 # Uncorrelated Production of Double Quarkonium

 The code presented here was used in the analysis of double quarkonium yields as part of an ongoing research project at the University of California, Davis as a part of the CMS collaboration.
-This research would not be possible without the UCD REU program and was funded through the NSF.
+This research would not be possible without the support of the UCD REU program and the NSF.

 ## Paper and Poster